gigalixir/gigalixir-cli/docs/source/main.rst

 Every month after you sign up on the same day of the month, we calculate the number of replica-size-seconds used, multiply that by $0.00001866786, and charge your credit card.

-replica-size-seconds is how many replicas you ran multiplied by size of each replica multiplied by how many seconds they were run.
+replica-size-seconds is how many replicas you ran multiplied by the size of each replica multiplied by how many seconds they were run.
 This is aggregated across all your apps and is prorated to the second.

 For example, if you ran a single 0.5 size replica for 31 days, you will have used